-Upon completion of stripping and prior to filling, the newly exposed subgrade should be evaluated by a qualified professional for stability by means of proofrolling.
-The proofroll should be conducted using a fully loaded, tandem axle dump truck weighing in excess of 20 tons.
-Any soft or unsuitable areas identified during the proofroll should be corrected by means of additional moisture conditioning and recompacting, or removal and replacement with an acceptable material.
+Upon completion of stripping and prior to filling, the newly exposed subgrade should be evaluated by a qualified professional for stability by means of proof rolling.
+The proof roll should be conducted using a fully loaded, tandem axle dump truck weighing in excess of 25 tons.
+Any soft or unsuitable areas identified during the proof roll should be corrected by means of additional moisture conditioning and recompacting, or removal and replacement with an acceptable material.

-Additionally, although not anticipated, any undocumented fill encountered during construction should be completely removed from beneath the planned foundations.
+Additionally, any undocumented fill encountered during construction should be completely removed from beneath the planned foundations.
 Undocumented fill is any foreign material that was placed or dumped in an uncontrolled manner (i.e. no records of testing exist from the time of placement).
 Undocumented fill is inconsistent and unpredictable in nature, and it should not be used in support of any foundation systems.
-Undocumented fill is permitted beneath non load bearing floor slabs given it is thoroughly evaluated by CFS during construction by means of a proofroll outlined above.

-6.2 GRADING
+6.2 FILL MATERIALS